fleschutz/PowerShell/Docs/open-github.md

 ## open-github.ps1 - Opens GitHub's website

-This script starts the Web browser with GitHub's website.
+This script launches the Web browser with the GitHub website.

 ## Parameters
 ```powershell